She's American

 "She's American" is a song by English band the 1975 from their second studio album, I Like It When You Sleep, for You Are So Beautiful yet So Unaware of It (2016).
-The song was written by George Daniel, Matthew Healy, Adam Hann and Ross MacDonald.
+The song was written by Matty Healy, George Daniel, Adam Hann and Ross MacDonald.
 Mike Crossey handled the production alongside Daniel and Healy.
 The song was released on 4 November 2016 by Dirty Hit and Polydor Records as the sixth single from the album.
 Healy was inspired by the interplay between the British and Americans, creating a tongue-in-cheek song about the subtleties involved in a British rockstar courting an American woman.
 Containing a 1980s-style beat, futuristic synths and a saxophone solo, it is a retro funk, pop and synth-pop song with elements of disco, yacht rock and synth-funk.

 The song's lyrics, which serve as a commentary on the cultural differences between the British and Americans, detail Healy's turbulent romance with an American woman who is attracted to things that he cannot understand.
 Upon release, "She's American" received generally positive reviews from contemporary music critics, who praised the lighthearted nature, hooks and production, with some deeming it a highlight from I Like It When You Sleep, for You Are So Beautiful yet So Unaware of It.
 The song reached number 176 on the UK Singles Chart, number 91 in Scotland and number 32 on the US Billboard Hot Rock & Alternative Songs chart.
 It was later certified silver in the United Kingdom by the British Phonographic Industry (BPI).
 An accompanying music video, featuring Healy dancing in front of a video screen, was filmed but ultimately not released.

 Background and development

-In an interview with Joe Lynch of Billboard, the 1975's lead singer Matthew Healy described "She's American" as "playful".
+In an interview with Joe Lynch of Billboard, the 1975's lead singer Matty Healy described "She's American" as "playful".
 When asked about a line in the song that refers to fixing his teeth and if it was a cultural difference between the Americans and the British, the singer said the track was: "Not a snarling takedown but it's about being in an English rock band and the nuances of the courting process between American girls and British boys.
 Teeth are a big currency in America."
 Healy was also asked about the line by Chris DeVille of Stereogum, telling the interviewer: "British people don't have bad teeth, but ['She's American'] is more about being British than it is about girls being American."
 On 4 November 2016, "She's American" was released by Dirty Hit and Polydor Records as the sixth single from I Like It When You Sleep, for You Are So Beautiful yet So Unaware of It.